- J.D., cum laude, University of San Diego School of Law, 2018

 - B.A., cum laude, Provost Honors, Political Science, minor in Religious Studies, University of California, San Diego, 2011

-Jane Susskind is an attorney in the Commercial & Complex Litigation, Employment & Labor Law, and Appellate practice groups.
+Jane Susskind is an attorney in the Commercial & Complex Litigation, Employment & Labor Law, and Appellate Practice Groups.
 Her commercial litigation experience covers a variety of issues in state and federal courts, including contract disputes, commercial torts, landlord-tenant disputes, and complex business disputes.
 Her employment practice includes litigation involving discrimination, harassment, and wrongful termination claims.
-She also trains employees on evolving legal issues in the workplace.
+She also trains employees and advises employers on evolving legal issues in the workplace.

-Ms. Susskind also serves as McDonald Carano’s Young Lawyers Program representative for Meritas, the premier global alliance of independent law firms of which McDonald Carano is both a founding member and the exclusive law firm in Nevada.
+Ms. Susskind also serves as McDonald Carano’s Emerging Leaders Program representative for Meritas, the premier global alliance of independent law firms of which McDonald Carano is both a founding member and the exclusive law firm in Nevada.

 Before law school, Ms. Susskind was a senior policy consultant and media director for IVC Media, LLC, a non-partisan political consulting firm in California, where she managed campaigns, including California Senate and State Assembly races.
 She also helped draft and pass legislation reforming the San Diego elections and led award-winning public affairs campaigns.

-- “Sexual Harassment Awareness and Prevention,” Associated General Contractors of Nevada, October 14, 2021
+- “Sexual Harassment Awareness Prevention,” seminar hosted by Associated General Contractors Nevada Chapter, October 14, 2021

 - Washoe County Bar Association